SimonHFrost/rainbow-slice/README.md

 	* have methods that expose camera/updatable objects/morphs
 * move remove enemy and toggle falling from sceneObjects
 * improve code climate score
-* multiple sounds can play at once
+* make it so multiple sounds can play at once
 * standardize a way the parent object from a threejs is found
 * use enemy width and player width from the threeObjects themselves and not from a const
 * tidy app.js